chadwhitman/min/README.md

 VENDORS USED

-HTML5 Boilerplate
-Modernizr.js
-jQuery
-Normalize CSS
+HTML5 Boilerplate, Modernizr.js, jQuery, Normalize CSS

 MODULES USED (not included in a basic D7 installation) TO CREATE DEMO:

-Views
-Ctools
-Date
+Views, Ctools, Date